mharding01/mharding01.github.io/_pages/about.md

 to explore the state-of-the-art in robot manipulation under uncertainty under Drs.
 	Sidd Srinivasa (now at UWash), Matt Mason (CMU), Erol Sahin (visiting from METU) to modeling biologically-inspired humanoid locomotion under Dr. Auke Ijspeert (EPFL).
-Before I graduate from CMU with my M.S. in spring 2019, I hope to have completed an autonomous vehicles further publishable robotics research with CMU's ECE department and Robotics Institute.
+Before I graduate from CMU with my M.S. in spring 2019, I hope to have completed further publishable robotics research with AV researchers from CMU's ECE department and Robotics Institute.

 I am also open to seeking full-time employment opportunities for after graduation in robotics and machine learning.
 Please feel free to reach out via LinkedIn or email at